HouzuoGuo/laitos/doc/[Web-service]-the-things-network-LORA-tracker-integration.md

 start transmitting the text message ("uplink") at regular intervals - usually every 3 minutes.

-Users should visit visit `MessageBankEndpoint` regularly to find the latest text messages coming from IoT devices.
+Users should visit `MessageBankEndpoint` regularly to read the latest text messages coming from IoT devices.
+There is no notification mechanism to alert users of incoming messages.

 To send a reply, visit `MessageBankEndpoint` and enter the reply message in the "outgoing" directory of "LoRaWAN" message bank.
-When the communicator IoT device makes its next transmission within 5 minutes of the reply, the web hook will use the LoRaWAN network downlink API to transmit the reply message in a downlink (from IoT gateway to IoT device) message.
+When the communicator IoT device makes its next transmission within 5 minutes of the reply (the timing is important), the web hook will use the LoRaWAN network downlink API to transmit the reply message in a downlink (from IoT gateway to IoT device) message.

 ### Usage: use IoT devices to execute an app command